 - Preheat oven to 375 degrees.

-- Place apples in a large bowl and add lemon juice, flour, cinnamon, and brown sugar.
+- Place the diced apples in a large bowl and add 3 Tbsp. lemon juice, 2 Tbsp. gluten free flour (can use regular AP flour if not GF), 2 tsp. cinnamon, ¼ tsp. nutmeg, ⅛ tsp. kosher salt, and 1 packed cup of brown sugar (light or dark).
 Stir until completely combined and set aside.

-- Place each portion on a baking sheet and add half of the apple mixture to each.
+- Place each portion of dough on a baking sheet and add half of the apple mixture to each.

 - Fold the edges of pie crust around the apples.
 Trim edges of crust if necessary.

 - Cut 2 Tbsp. of butter into small pieces and dot 1 Tbsp. of it over each the apples in each galette.

 - The galettes can be baked on one large or two separate baking sheets.
 Place a piece of foil over each galette before baking.